Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 What about watering outdoor plants?

 This guide primarily focuses on watering indoor plants.
 Watering your container plants outdoors isn't much different.
-That said, when plants are in the ground, they can pull moisture up with their roots.
+However, when plants are directly in the ground, they can pull moisture up with their roots.

 So when it comes to watering your plants in containers outside, you should take the above advice.
 Because the light is more intense outdoors, you likely will have to water these plants more often, but you should be just as diligent with making sure your pots drain.

 Plants in a garden are a bit different.
-When it comes to garden plants, you should look at what they each need.
+When it comes to outdoor and landscaping plants, you should look at what they each need.
 There is a massive difference between watering your tropicals outside and growing fruits and vegetables.
+Lots of edible plants, herbs and flowering perennials require much more moisture than tropical plants.

 Bringing it all together - the final answer on how to water your plants